Peteris-E/architecture-center/docs/guide/security/conditional-access-design-content.md

 Conditional Access has mainly been focusing on protecting access from interactive humans to resources.
 As the number of non-human identities grow, access from these must be considered as well.
 Microsoft offers two features related to protecting access to and from workload identities.
 - Protecting access to applications represented by a workload identity that is not selectable in the Microsoft Entra Conditional Access portal.
 This option is supported by using security attributes.
 Assigning a security attribute to workload identities and selecting these in the Microsoft Entra Conditional Access portal is part of Microsoft Entra ID P1 license.
 - Protecting access to resources initiated by workload identities (service principals).
-A new feature "Microsoft Entra Workload Identies" is offered in a separate license that supports this scenario.
+A new feature "Microsoft Entra Workload Identities" is offered in a separate license that supports this scenario.
 It includes lifecycle management of workload identities including protecting access to resources with Conditional Access.

 ### Enterprise access model